No-Show Policy: The Dos and Don’ts of Client No-Shows in Your Private Practice

 DO Have a No-Show Policy that Charges for Missed Sessions

 This should be in your informed consent and is easy to follow through on when you have a credit card on file, stored in the electronic health record.
 There are exceptions, and before you make one, it needs to be clear to you how you determine those exceptions.
 If your informed consent says you charge and you don’t, there’s not only a business/financial impact to you, but more importantly, there’s a break in the communication between you and the client.
+You want to have integrity in the boundaries you set with clients.

-Communication is key, so have integrity when you do uphold your policies.
 Informed consent is part of the therapeutic relationship and can impact outcomes as well.
 Don’t avoid the boundaries you’ve set.
 You can have difficult conversations and so can your clients.
 You’re ideally a safe relationship for them to practice with.

 DON’T Go Into Fear Mode

 A missed session doesn’t mean your practice will fall apart.
 Fear doesn’t help you, and in fact, it can be a huge distraction.
 You’re smart and capable.
 Go back to your marketing and business plan and make sure you have the financial plans in place to account for missed sessions.
 Your clients and you will get sick, take vacations, and have emergencies come up.
+Plan on it, save for it.

 DO Pay Attention to Your Response